 Can I Stay and Drive in Germany for More Than 12 Months?

-- Recent proof that you’ve had your vision tested.
+- recent proof that you’ve had your eye vision tested,

 The Top Road Trip Destinations in Germany

 Germany is one of the countries mentioned when it comes to top-class architecture.
 An estimate of 25,000 castles can be found in Germany.
 The country is not only famous for its architecture, but it is also known for its top-class landscapes, cuisine, culture, and history.
 Furthermore, it is a must-visit for anyone who loves to travel.
 With your rented car, experience and enjoy the whole of Germany.

 Known for not just being the place where the annual Oktoberfest is held, the city of Munich is a famous tourist destination in Europe that has almost everything for tourists.
 This is the place where the old meets the new, maybe it in the architecture or the attitude aspects.